 - Outside Scholarships

-Funding for Graceland's student employment program comes from the Federal Work-Study Program (FWS) and from Graceland University funds.
+Funding for Graceland University's student employment program comes from the Federal Work-Study program (FWS) and from Graceland University funds.
 Student employment is considered a type of financial aid.
-Campus employers are encouraged to give priority in hiring to students who have demonstrated financial need for employment by filing the FAFSA.
+Campus employers are encouraged to give priority in hiring to students who have demonstrated financial need for employment, by filing the FAFSA.
 Click here for more information.

 Net Price Calculator

 The Net Price Calculator is designed to help you estimate your financial aid options for Graceland University.
 Please be sure to complete the entire process to ensure the best possible results.

 Please select the appropriate calculator.